 Record and playback songs using onboard memory, so you can share your music or track your progress over time.

-It has dual keyboard function, so you can play two instruments with every note, split keyboard function, so you can play two instruments with each hand, or duo keyboard so two players can share the keyboard and play along with each other.
+Dual keyboard function allows you to play two instruments with every note, split keyboard function, so you can play two instruments with each hand, or duo keyboard so two players can share the keyboard and play along with each other.

 The Portable Grand Piano button automatically sets instrument voices and audio settings to instantly produce the sound of a grand piano.